Training – The Key to Safety & Success

-Lifeboat training involves completing a set of theory and practical modules provided by Coastguard New Zealand, each of which must be assessed and signed off by an instructor.
+To deal with such variety requires a lot of training, including completing a set of theory and practical modules provided by Coastguard New Zealand.
+Each module must be assessed and signed off by an instructor.

 At the core of it all is safety – both personal and of the fellow crew.
 If the lifeboat crew get injured or the boat gets damaged, the mission may be compromised, so safety is paramount.